vasilenka/madams/README.md

 ```

 ### Delete single user data
-To delete single user data, send `DELETE` request to `/users/:id` with `id` is the requested user id as request parameter.
+To delete single user data, send `DELETE` request to `/users/:userId` with `userId` is the requested user id as request parameter.
 ```
-DELETE /users/:id
+DELETE /users/:userId
 ```
 This request will response with `message` and an object consist of a the user that has been deleted.
 ```